Exploring Bohol: Tips to Make the Most Out of Your Visit

 For budget travelers, there are dorm-type rooms and pads available in Alona Beach with prices ranging from 700 to 900 pesos per night.
 Some of them are airconditioned, others have electric fans.

 During our visit, we stayed in Liquit.
-It’s near Cherry’s Home and Villa Kasadya.
-They have pads with electric fans.
+It’s near Cherry’s Home and Villa Kasadya (these places are affordable and nice too!).
+The one we stayed a have pads with electric fans.
 We stayed for two nights and paid 900 per night.
 The four of us divided the fee, so we paid 450 pesos each.

 The place isn’t huge but it was enough for us.
 There are clothesline available outside the room so we hung our wet clothes and towel there.
 The bed was comfy and spacious enough for the group.
 Plus, they have a mini fridge that you can use without extra charge.
 It’s a few minutes away from the lively Alona beach front so we easily go there to eat or hang out.